 Capital of the Tarn, magnificent Romanesque St Cecile cathedral, Bishop’s palace for works of Toulouse-Lautrec, plenty of music, entertainment, nightlife - part of pastel (woad) circuit or ‘pays de cocagne’ by which merchant fortunes were made in the 15th and 16th centuries ( later by tannery owners) and home of the Albigensian crusades against Cathar ‘heretics’ in the 12th and 13th centuries.

 Château du Bosc

-Beautiful village upstream on the Aveyron river, excellent Hotel du Vieux Pont restaurant well worth a visit, 15th century castle ( restored with art exhibitions and can be visited) and on its approaches ruins of Charlemagne toll station (c.800) overlooking shrine and stations of the Cross on the path to it.
+Beautiful village upstream on the Aveyron river, excellent Hotel du Vieux Pont restaurant well worth a visit but needs booking, 15th century castle ( restored with art exhibitions and can be visited) and on its approaches ruins of Charlemagne toll station (c.800) overlooking shrine and stations of the Cross on the path to it.

 Bozouls (1 hour 15 mins)

 A canyon 400m wide and 100 metres deep, hiding an ancient river bend + Terra Memoria geology interpretation centre.

 Cap Decouverte is a former open-cast mine offering outdoor activities including swimming pools and lake, artificial slope skiing, mechanical water skiing, luge, skateboard park , tyrolean aerial runway and more, all in spectacular setting and for one ticket.
 Outside student holidays very restricted openings